-Thee relocation of the landing of the Noorderbrug bridge has freed up space for the realization of an entirely new city park: the Frontenpark.
+The relocation of the landing of the Noorderbrug bridge has freed up space for the realization of an entirely new city park: the Frontenpark.
 Located on the north side of the Sphinxkwartier district, the Frontenpark appears like the district’s back garden stretching over more than twenty hectares.
 This park has a wealth of flora and fauna and cultural heritage and offers space for events.
-But visitors will need to remain patient for just a little longer, as the Frontenpark will only open in the course of 2019.
+The Frontenpark is open for visitors since wednesday 26 June 2019.

 Lage Fronten: from industry to nature reserve